-Artwork project management often involves a lot of people from different organizations.
-Creating workflows can be challenging for project managers when multiple projects are running.
+Artwork project approval workflow often involves a lot of teams from different organizations.
+To create such workflows, it can be challenging for project managers when multiple projects are running.
 It’s easier to make sequential workflows, but parallel workflows can also be functional in specific scenarios.

 One can broadly classify workflows as sequential and parallel.
 A combination of such workflows can also exist.
 The problem at hand will define how you will manage the artwork development project.